-At approximately 6:00 A.M. on a Wednesday during the winter a user enters a vehicle in downtown Chicago, Ill. and enters a search query including the keyword “Fast food” and selects an option for close proximity to a final destination, which is identified as “work”.
+At approximately 6:00 A.M. on a Wednesday during the winter a user enters a vehicle in downtown Chicago, Ill. and enters a search query including the keyword “Fast food” and selects an option for proximity to a final destination, which is identified as “work”.

 The search engine identifies the search query and compares the query to historical query information contained within one or more databases.
-After the comparison is complete the search engine generates a prioritized list of fast-food destinations within close proximity to the user’s preferred route to work.
+After the comparison is complete the search engine generates a prioritized list of fast-food destinations within proximity to the user’s preferred route to work.

 “Dunkin Donuts” is at the top of the list, followed by several other fast-food restaurants, as well as additional Dunkin Donuts locations.